robertclf/django_f1/docs/index.rst

 Welcome to django 01's project documentation!
 =====================================

-Hello, this is the documentation.
+Hello, this is the project documentation.

 .. toctree::
    :maxdepth: 2